akshaytrikha/akshaytrikha.github.io/_posts/2024-02-08-material-property-prediction-1.markdown

 We know `dY` is given to us and $\frac{dY}{dX} = W$ so the expression is `self.grad = dY @ self.W.T`.

 An important note about `update()` here is that we want to adjust the amount we update the weights and biases by the learning rate (sometimes referred to as $\alpha$).
 The usual analogy people use is that the gradient dictates which direction we want to go in and the learning rate tells us how big of a step to take.
+For more intuition about backpropagation I'd recommend checking out Andrej Karpathy's excellent video [[3]](https://www.youtube.com/watch?v=VMj-3S1tku0).

 ```Python
     def backward(self, dY):